Oru Veedu Iru Vaasal

-Oru Veedu Iru Vaasal is a 1990 Indian Tamil-language anthology drama film directed by K. Balachander, starring Yamini, Kumaresh and Ganesh.
+Oru Veedu Iru Vaasal is a 1990 Indian Tamil-language anthology drama film directed by K. Balachander, starring Ganesh, Kumaresh and Yamini.
 The film is a compilation of two stories; the first one was adapted from the novel Meendum Meendum by Anuradha Ramanan, and the second story was an original one written by Ananthu.
 Violin virtuoso-brothers Ganesh and Kumaresh made their acting debuts.
 The film had no songs.
 The film won the National Film Award for Best Film on Other Social Issues at the 38th National Film Awards.

 Plot

 The film contains two distinct story lines, each story line revolving around Ganesh and Kumaresh.
 This film depicts difficulties women face(d) in a predominantly male dominated society.
 These women, when pushed to the edge, fight their ostracised husbands and set a tone and lead a meaningful life.

 Production

 One of the shooting locations was a bungalow called Kamakoti House in T. Nagar.